db-tu-dresden/QUEST-ML/system_generation/README.md

 ## Notation
 The notation describes the structure of a very simple planar graph.
 The notation is composed out of lines and forks representing the edges of the graph, nodes are implicit.
+Anchors are also part of the notation, they can be used to reference an existing node.
-The notation string hast two main parts, the base part and the appendix.
+The notation string has two main parts, the base part and the appendix.
 The base part describes the initial structure.
 Any references used must be described in the appendix.
 Base and appendix are seperated by a new line (```\n```).